-[Slide 10: Strong cash flow generation in Q4 2023]
+[Chart 8: Strong cash flow generation in Q4 2023]

-I will now continue with our cash flow development, focusing on our performance in the fourth quarter of 2023.
+Let's now look at the details of our cash flow development, focusing on our performance in the fourth quarter of 2023.

-Cash flows from operating activities decreased by 5 percent to 4.3 billion euros.
-Changes in net working capital led to a cash inflow of 3.2 billion euros, compared with a cash inflow of 2.5 billion euros in the prior-year quarter.
-Lower inventories resulted in a cash release of 990 million euros, compared with a cash release of 461 million euros in Q4 2022.
-Our focus on inventory management therefore paid off.
+Cash flows from operating activities decreased by 5 percent to €4.3 billion.
+Changes in net working capital led to a cash inflow of €3.2 billion.
+This compared with a cash inflow of €2.5 billion in the prior-year quarter.
+Lower inventories resulted in a cash release of €990 million, compared with a cash release of €461 million in the fourth quarter of 2022.
+Our unwavering focus on inventory management therefore paid off.

-Compared with the prior-year quarter, payments made for property, plant and equipment and intangible assets rose by 160 million euros to 2.0 billion euros.
-The increase was mainly attributable to the construction of our new Verbund site in South China.
-That is why our free cash flow decreased by 368 million euros compared with Q4 2022 but still reached 2.2 billion euros.
+Compared with the prior-year quarter, payments made for property, plant and equipment and intangible assets rose by €160 million to €2.0 billion.
+The increase was mainly attributable to the construction of our new Verbund site in China.
+That is why our free cash flow decreased by €368 million compared with the fourth quarter of 2022 but still reached €2.2 billion.

-[Slide 11: Strong balance sheet]
+[Chart 9: Strong balance sheet]

 Let's now turn to our balance sheet at the end of December 2023 compared with year-end 2022.

-Total assets declined by 7.1 billion euros and amounted to 77.4 billion euros, mainly due to our strong focus on cash management and working capital management in particular.
-The decline was driven by lower current assets, largely on account of reduced inventories, lower other receivables and miscellaneous assets and lower trade accounts receivable.
-Overall, current assets were reduced by 6.0 billion euros.
-Noncurrent assets declined by 1.1 billion euros.
+Total assets declined by €7.1 billion and amounted to €77.4 billion.
+This was mainly due to our strong focus on cash management and working capital management in particular.
+The decline was driven by lower current assets.
+Overall, current assets were reduced by €6.0 billion.
+Noncurrent assets declined by €1.1 billion.

-As of December 31, 2023, net debt was almost stable and amounted to 16.6 billion euros compared with 16.3 billion at year-end 2022.
+As of December 31, 2023, net debt was almost stable and amounted to €16.6 billion compared with €16.3 billion at year-end 2022.

-[Slide 12: Continued strict management of capital expenditures]
+[Chart 10: Continued strict management of capital expenditures]

-I will now give you further insights into capital expenditures.
+I will now give you a few insights into our capital expenditures.